NervanaSystems/ngraph/doc/sphinx/source/frameworks/generic-configs.rst

-.. frameworks/generic-configs.rst
+.. frameworks/generic-configs.rst:

-Configurations available to any Framework
+Configurations available to any framework
 #########################################